 Justice Awareness and Advocacy Group

 The UUCWI Justice Awareness and Advocacy group (JAA) has evolved from various group activities focused on racism, white privilege and the unfair practices in the criminal justice system.
 We began as a book study group in 2013, but within a few years also found ourselves engaging in conversations with legislators, criminal justice reform advocates and individuals who held responsible positions in our criminal justice system.
-We also explored racism & white privilege on a deeper level.
-In September 2017 we formally acknowledged we had moved beyond just reading & listening, and became the Justice Awareness and Advocacy group, guided by the following mission statement:
+We also explored racism and white privilege on a deeper level.
+In September 2017, we formally acknowledged we had moved beyond just reading and listening, and became the Justice Awareness and Advocacy group, guided by the following mission statement:

 “Recognizing that it is our ’silence and neutrality’ that allows the status quo of injustices to continue, the Justice Awareness & Advocacy (JAA) group focuses on issues of racism, white privilege and the unfair practices in our criminal justice system.
 Through education, advocacy and action we are committed to supporting redress of these injustices.”

 Educational programs planned appear under Adult Programs on this website and are open to all who are interested, including those who are not members of UUCWI.
-If registration is required for a program, and the number of participants needs to be capped, Congregation members & Friends are offered the first opportunity to register before registration is opened up to others in our Whidbey community.
+If registration is required for a program, and the number of participants needs to be capped, Congregation members and Friends are offered the first opportunity to register before registration is opened up to others in our Whidbey community.